MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 You can directly copy these links and use ``wget`` to retrieve, or download in your browser.

-Now we have the CSET release and the files we want to visualise, we can start to setup the configuration using ``rose edit`` command inside the ``cset-workflow`` directory.
+Now we have the CSET release and the files we want to visualise, we first copy the `rose-suite.conf.example` to `rose-suite.conf`.
+We can then begin to start setting up the configuration using ``rose edit`` command inside the ``cset-workflow`` directory.

 Expand the options in Diagnostics; we will ignore the sections Convection, Other